In this article:

 Other foods that can improve your body’s ability to fight infections such as COVID-19 include:

 - Ginger helps to decrease inflammation and fight infection.
-Ginger can be added to a variety of meals such as stir-fries and marinades.
+It can be added to a variety of meals such as stir-fries and marinades.
 (9)

 - Almonds contain vitamins E and C and help fight infection.
 They also contain healthy fats.
 (10) Add them to salads or make your own trail mix with dried fruits such as cranberries and blueberries.